verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 draft: true
 ---

+Network traffic refers to the data flowing across the network.
+In the context of this discussion it is useful to think of network traffic from two perspectives, traffic based on direction and traffic related to component types, system or applications.
-In the context of this discussion, there are two types of network traffic: north-south traffic, which enters and leaves the cluster, and east-west traffic, which stays within the cluster.
+Traffic direction is either north-south traffic, which enters and leaves the cluster, or east-west traffic, which stays within the cluster.

-Verrazzano has different levels of network security based on the type of traffic.
-For example.
-NetworkPolicies are only applicable to traffic within the cluster.
-This section discusses all of the concepts of network traffic used by Verrazzano.
+First we will discuss getting traffic into the cluster, then how traffic flows once it is in the cluster.
+Ingress is an overloaded term that has a few meanings so it needs to be understood in context.
+Sometimes the term is used to mean external access into the cluster, as in "ingress to the cluster".
+The term is also used for the Kubernetes `Ingress` resource.
+It might also be used to mean network ingress to a container in a pod.
+Presently, it is used to refer to both general ingress into the cluster and the Kubernetes Ingress resource.

-## Network Configuration during installation
+## Ingress Configuration
 During installation, Verrazzano creates the necessary network resources to access both system components and applications.
-The following discussion is in the context of a Verazzano installation.
+The following ingress and load balancers discussion is in the context of a Verazzano installation.

 ### LoadBalancer Services
 To reach pods from outside a cluster, an external IP must be exposed using a LoadBalancer or NodePort